slwu89/RACD/README.md

 7. Make sure that functions all make sense
 8. Validate modified treatment node in human model

+## Assumptions to check and change:
+* Lifespan follows geometric distribution, will be right as the ensemble average but very very wrong for individuals and small samples.
+Should probably allow for discrete versions of Weibull and Gamma age distributions.
+* "superinfection" is just going back to T or D from other compartments, barely more sophisticated than the RM model.
+Changing this would be a substantial undertaking.

 ## RACD References
 * Human Model:
   * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3923296/